Year 4 work from home

 You will also see below this text that I have recorded the story being read aloud to showcase the hard work of all of the children.
 Well done team year 4 - what a brilliantly gripping and thrilling story you have created!

-This will be for 2 weeks before we move onto our next science focus of living things and their habitats.
+This will be for 2 weeks before we move onto our next science focus.

 All work from these topics will be left here for you to try out for longer than the 2 weeks if you wish!